webdados/Feed-KuantoKusta-for-WooCommerce---Free/readme.txt

 == Changelog ==

+= 3.4 - 2025-03-18 =
+* [TWEAK] Show Pro add-on functionalities on the settings screen

 = 3.3 - 2025-02-06 =
-* [TWEAK] In comparison mode, if product does not have managed stock, return 1 or 0 in the stock field instead of "Y" and "N"
+* [TWEAK] In comparison mode, if product does not have managed stock, return 1 or 0 in the stock field instead of “Y” and “N”
 * [TWEAK] In marketplace mode, if product does not have managed stock, return 1 instead of 0 if the deafult stock setting is not set
 * [TWEAK] Change feed instructions from 100 to 1000 products at a time
 * [DEV] Tested with WordPress 6.8-alpha-59604 and WooCommerce 9.7.0-beta.1